joinnextblock/observatory-website/index.md

 ## How does the Bitcoin Sun cycle work?

 Our Bitcoin Sun operates on a grander scale, completing its cycle every 210,000 blocks - exactly one Bitcoin halving period (approximately 4 years).
 Bitcoin halvings are significant events where the rewards given to miners are cut in half, making new Bitcoin more scarce.
 This solar cycle creates our seasons, with each phase lasting exactly 52,500 blocks.
-The halving events mark our spring equinoxes, creating a natural rhythm that has historically aligned with Bitcoin's price cycles.
+The halving events mark our spring equinoxes, creating a natural rhythm.

 ### How do I calculate the current season?